benbovy/xproj/README.md

   GeoParquet, etc.).
 - Provide a common set of tools (implementations) for re-projecting data.
 This highly depends on the data type (i.e., raster, vector, etc.) or application and it is best handled by other Xarray extensions.
+We also see XProj potentially as a lightweight dependency common to those other extensions so we want to restrict XProj's dependencies to the minimum (i.e., Xarray and PyProj).